On subgroups generated by small classes in finite groups: Introduction

+Notice that, in all given cases of Theorem B, $[x, F(G)]$ is a normal subset of $F(G)$ for every small element $x$ of $G$.
+Thus Conjecture B holds true.
+Now the proof of Theorem B follows from the equivalence of Conjectures A and B. We would like to remark that Conjcture A can also be stated in the following equivalent form, which can be proved easily by Proposition \ref{prop2} given below: {\bf Conjecture C.} Let $G$ be a finite solvable group with trivial center.
+Then, for every small element $x$ of $G$, $[x, F(G)] \subseteq \Z(F(G))$.
+In the following theorem, we generalize (at least in principle) Isaacs' result \cite[Theorem A]{mI08}.

-\begin{thma} Let $G$ be a finite group that contains a normal subgroup $A$ such that $\C_{G}(A) \le A$ and $[A, x]$ is a normal subset of $A$ for all small elements $x \in G$.
-Then $M(G)$ is nilpotent, and it has nilpotency class at most $3$. \end{thma}
+\begin{thmc} Let $G$ be a finite group that contains a normal subgroup $A$ such that $\C_{G}(A) \le A$ and $[A, x]$ is a normal subset of $A$ for all small elements $x \in G$.
+Then $M(G)$ is nilpotent, and it has nilpotency class at most $3$. \end{thmc}

 Notice that $[A, x]$ is a normal subset of $A$ if it is contained in $\Z(A)$.
 Thus Theorem A gives the following result, which in turn readily gives Isaacs' result.